unified-doc/unified-doc/readme.md

 - [`unified-doc-parse-text`][unified-doc-parse-text]

 ### Search Algorithms
-Search algorithms use a unified interface to return search results when searching against a the `textContent` of a `doc`
+Search algorithms use a unified interface to return search results when searching against a the `textContent` of a `doc`.
-- [`unified-doc-search-regexp`][unified-doc-search-regexp]
+- [`unified-doc-search-micromatch`][unified-doc-search-micromatch]

 ### Hast Utils
 `hast` utilities operate and transform `hast` trees.